 What are the advantages of shoulder replacement surgery?

 Most shoulder replacement surgeries are successful and more than 90% of shoulder replacements last at least 10 years.
 Many patients end up with extremely functional shoulders and can return to daily activities and low-impact sports without pain.
 In fact, nearly all shoulder replacement patients under age 55 return to sports.

-“90 to 95 percent of patients are very happy with their results,” Dr. Harmsen said.
+“90 to 95% of patients are very happy with their results,” Dr. Harmsen said.
 “Complete or near complete pain relief is expected.
 Range of motion and strength also predictably improve.
-Though it can take up to a year to see maximal improvement, most patients are able to return to their desired functional levels by 10 to 12 weeks post-operatively.
+Though it can take up to a year to see maximal improvement, most patients are able to return to their desired functional levels by 10 to 12 weeks after surgery.
 This includes a return to nearly all lifestyles, sports and activity levels.”

 What are the disadvantages of shoulder replacement surgery?

-Complications are relatively rare, occurring in 3-8% of patients, and include infection, fracture, instability, loosening of the prosthesis, continued pain and weakness, tearing of the rotator cuff and the need for revision surgery.
+Complications are relatively rare, occurring in 3%-8% of patients, and include infection, fracture, instability, loosening of the prosthesis, continued pain and weakness, tearing of the muscles and tendons of the rotator cuff and the need for revision surgery.

 What can I expect post-surgery?